fapapa/reduce_and_inject/reduce_and_inject.md

 another function.
 Not all programming languages can do this and it is a strict requirement for the *functional programming* paradigm.

+`reduce` and `inject` are a further abstraction on top of more primitive loops that allow us to express the pattern of extracting data out of an array.
+Re-read the names that this function has (in the various languages) on the first line of this article.
+Their names should make more sense now.

+`Enumerable#each` (Ruby) and `Array.prototype.forEach` are likely written using `inject` and `reduce` respectively.
+They are further abstractions.
+Same with the various `select`, `find`, `map`, etc. methods.
+They build on the abstraction provided by `inject`/`reduce`.

+## Reduce in the wild

+`reduce` and its cousins have become wildly popular over the past few years with the popularity of functional programming.
+Entire libraries have been written around the pattern ([Redux](https://redux.js.org)).
+And even popular frameorks like [React](https://reactjs.org) have been re-worked to take advantage of the pattern (`useReducer`).

+As developers we need to be careful not to buy in to the latest programming fad just because all the cool devs are doing it.
+The cost of being a good dev is eternal vigilance.
+When we see something gaining in popularity, we need to do our homework to figure out what this "new something" aims to solve.
+Instead of just using the new tool blindly, we should understand the *when* and *why*.
+Hopefully this article has helped you understand the *when* and *why* of `reduce` and its kin.

 [Wikipedia Reduce]: https://en.wikipedia.org/wiki/Fold_(higher-order_function)